Skip to main content Skip to footer

 - self-sufficiency*.

-* Individuals who exercise Treaty rights in the UK on the basis of study or self-sufficiency must hold comprehensive sickness insurance cover in the United Kingdom which covers themselves and any dependants.
+* Individuals who exercised Treaty rights in the UK on the basis of study or self-sufficiency had to hold comprehensive sickness insurance cover in the United Kingdom which covers themselves and any dependants.

-Unlike other relationship based immigration categories, the partners of EEA nationals do not have to satisfy the onerous requirements relating to minimum income and English language competence.
+Unlike other relationship based immigration categories, the partners of EEA nationals did not have to satisfy the onerous requirements relating to minimum income and English language competence.

-• The definition of “family member” includes spouses, civil partners, children up to the age of 21 and dependant parents.
+The definition of “family member” included spouses, civil partners, children up to the age of 21 and dependant parents.

-Children over the age of 21, parents that cannot show they are dependent, and other relatives are defined as “extended family members”.
+Children over the age of 21, parents that cannot show they are dependent, and other relatives were defined as “extended family members”.

 Dependence in this instance means either: